ConradIrwin/conl/README.md

   echo "hello world";
 ```

-In the rare case you need more flexiblity, for example to preserve leading/trailing whitespace, or to represent the empty string, you can use a quoted literal:
+In the rare case you need more flexiblity, for example to preserve
+leading/trailing whitespace, or to represent the presence of the empty string,
+you can use a quoted literal:

 ```conl
 "" = " wow\r\nlook at my cat \{1F431}"